akshaybabloo/gollahalli.com/content/blog/2021/6/cookiecutter-template-for-writing-go-command-line-interface.md

     imageCaption: "Cookiecutter Template for Writing Go Command Line Interface"
 ---

-I have been writing a lot of Go language based CLIs and most of them have similar structure.
+I have been developing a lot of Go language based CLIs and most of them have similar structure.
 And every time I start a new project I tend to rewrite the same structure.
 So, instead of doing that I copied the required code and turned in into a cookiecutter template :sunglasses:.

 The repository is available at - [github.com/akshaybabloo/go-cli-template](https://github.com/akshaybabloo/go-cli-template).